0x1eef/trip.rb/README.md

 ## <a id='introduction'>Introduction</a>

-trip.rb is a concurrent tracer that can pause, resume and alter the code being traced.
+trip.rb is a concurrent tracer that can pause, resume and alter the code it is tracing.
 The tracer yields control between two threads, typically the main thread and a thread that trip.rb creates.

 Under the hood, Trip uses `Thread#set_trace_func` and spawns a new thread dedicated to running a block of Ruby code.
 Control is then yielded between